-The number of different Planning Zones present within the Werribee South Green Wedge illustrates its diversity (See Figure 7). (moved to be an earlier paragraph than in the 2010 version (page 12)
+The number of different Planning Zones present within the Werribee South Green Wedge illustrates its diversity (See Figure 7).

 The Werribee South Green Wedge has been grouped into precinct areas due to the various environments and activities present (Figure 8).
-Land has been grouped into areas that have a commonality of activity, land-use, management or tenure, which form a distinctive planning unit.
-To reflect the diversity and complexity of environments and activities present within the Werribee South Green Wedge, it is addressed in this Plan as distinct precincts.
-(See Figure 3) Land has been grouped into areas that have a commonality of activity, land-use, management or tenure, which form a distinctive planning unit.
+Land has been grouped into areas that have a commonality of activity, landuse, management or tenure, which form a distinctive planning unit.
 The strategic directions set out for each precinct are in addition to a set of policy principles that will guide planning and management across the entirety of the Green Wedge.

-WERRIBEE SOUTH GREEN WEDGE ATTRIBUTES AND VALUES Attribute Values Highly valuable agricultural areas.
-Economic Recognised tourist attractions including Werribee Park Economic, Social and the Werribee open range zoo.
-Significant parkland and reserves including Point Cook Environmental, Social Coastal Park, Cheetham Wetlands, and the Point Cooke Marine Sanctuary.
-Gateways to major road, rail, air and sea cargo networks.
-Economic Recreational and tourism opportunities such as boat Economic, Social access to Port Phillip Bay, and the Coastal Reserve, and a potential marina site at Werribee South including the safe boat haven at Wyndham Harbour.
-An established residential township and a vibrant farming Social community.
-The internationally recognised Ramsar wetlands at Point Environmental, Social Cook and the Western Treatment Plant.
-Areas of high environmental and landscape quality Environmental, Social including the Werribee River.
-Point Cook airfield and related flight paths.
-Economic, Social Metropolitan infrastructure such as the Western Economic, Social, Treatment Plant.
-Environmental Port Phillip Bay (Western Shoreline) beaches.
+WERRIBEE SOUTH GREEN WEDGE ATTRIBUTE S AND VALUES Attribute Values Highly valuable agricultural areas.
+Economic Recognised tourist attractions including Werribee Park and the Werribee open range zoo.
+Economic, Social Significant parkland and reserves including Point Cook Coastal Park, Cheetham Wetlands, and the Point Cooke Marine Sanctuary.
+Environmental, Social Gateways to major road, rail, air and sea cargo networks.
+Economic Recreational and tourism opportunities such as boat access to Port Phillip Bay and the Coastal Reserve, including the safe boat haven at Wyndham Harbour.
+Economic, Social An established residential township and a vibrant farming community.
+Social The internationally recognised Ramsar wetlands at Point Cook and the Western Treatment Plant.
+Environmental, Social Areas of high environmental and landscape quality including the Werribee River.
+Environmental, Social Point Cook airfield and related flight paths.
+Economic, Social Metropolitan infrastructure such as the Western Treatment Plant.
+Economic, Social, Environmental Port Phillip Bay (Western Shoreline) beaches.
 Environmental, Social